mesalock-linux/mesalock-distro/README.md

   - xi-core: a modern editor with a backend written in Rust
   - xi-tui: a tui frontend for Xi

+## Contributing

+Mesalock Linux is very young and at an early stage.
+Some important components are still missing.
+Building a safe and secure Linux distro relies on the whole community.
+You are very welcome to contribute to the Mesalock Linux project.

+You can get involved in various forms:

+  - Improving Mesalock Linux: building process, integration issues, etc.
+  - Contibuting to core packages of Mesalock Linux: minit, mgetty, etc.
+  - Writing system tools with security in mind: tools written in memory safe language such as Rust and Go.

 ## License
 TBA